laurenra/plotly-practice-1/README.md

 - us48, us49, aus = US lower 48, US 48 + Alaska, Australia?

 ## Update the data source .csv files with R scripts
-The **noaa_battery_park_ny_meantrend-dates.csv** and **uah-monthly-all.csv** used
+The **noaa_battery_park_ny_meantrend-dates.csv** and **uah-monthly-all.csv**
-by the Plotly Javascript library to generate plots pull data from the NOAA and UAH websites.
+used by the Plotly Javascript library to generate plots pull data from the NOAA and UAH websites.
 To get the latest data, use the .R scripts in the /r directory.

 1. Install R from https://cran.rstudio.com/
 2. Install RStudio from https://posit.co/download/rstudio-desktop/

-You could use an R command line to run the scripts but RStudio is far more convenient.
+You could use an R command console to run the scripts but RStudio is far more convenient.

 In RStudio: